roadrunner-server/roadrunner-docs/server/writing-services.md

 ```

 ### RPC Methods
-You can expose set of RPC methods for your PHP workers by registering `net/rpc` handler using `rpc` service.
+You can expose a set of RPC methods for your PHP workers by registering `net/rpc` handler using `rpc` service.

 ```golang
 func(s *Service) Init(r *rpc.Service) (ok bool, err error) {